-Many integer operations are missing.
-Sometime the simplest is to do them on floats then cast (or not).
+In webGL1 many integer operations are missing.
+And anyway sometime it’s simpler to do them on floats then cast (or not).
 But be careful to precision loss.
 Still,

 - + – * will thus be exact… But not the division: x/x might not be exactly 1.

-- fract and log2 are directly reading the mantissa and exponent so are lossless
+- exp2 and log2 are directly reading the mantissa and exponent so are lossless

 - In particular, << and >> can be represented by *exp2(n) and *exp2(-n)

 - mod on int-in-floats has precision bugs.

 You can do mod directly on ints with a % b = a-a/b*b